 The rate of economic growth after 2022.
 With everything else given, the higher the rate of growth the higher the use of non-renewable energy and the higher the generation of carbon emissions.
-The default value is 2.7% which is close to the current rate of growth of the global economy.
+The default value is 2.9%.

-The share of renewable energy in total energy after 2022.
+The share of non-fossil energy in total energy after 2022.
 An increase in this share has a favourable effect on climate change because it permits the production of goods and services without relying on fossil fuel combustion.
-The default value is 14% which is close to the current share of renewable energy.
+The default value is 14% which is close to the current share of non-fossil energy.

 Note: The module does not include the feedback effects of climate change on economic growth and the use of energy.
 These effects are incorporated in DEFINE, but have been assumed away in the interface for simplification purposes.